Supreme Court to weigh whether bans targeting homeless encampments run afoul of the Constitution

 The city said in court papers that it enforced the ordinances "with moderation," issuing more than 500 citations from 2013 to 2018.
 A policy from the Grants Pass Department of Public Safety states "homelessness is not a crime," and the department does "not use homelessness solely as a basis for detention or law enforcement action."

-In 2018, three homeless people in Grants Pass — one has since died — sued the city on behalf of its homeless population, alleging its public sleeping and camping ordinances unconstitutionally punished them by violating the Eighth Amendment's prohibition on cruel and unusual punishment.
+In 2018, three homeless people in Grants Pass sued the city on behalf of its homeless population, alleging its public sleeping and camping ordinances unconstitutionally punished them by violating the Eighth Amendment's prohibition on cruel and unusual punishment.

 A federal district court in Oregon ruled for the challengers and barred Grants Pass from enforcing the public-camping ordinances during daytime hours without 24-hour notice, and at night entirely against the roughly 600 homeless people in the city.
 A divided three-judge panel of the U.S. Court of Appeals for the 9th Circuit upheld the district court's ruling as to the public-camping rules.